dlt-hub/dlt/docs/website/docs/general-usage/extract-data-from-api/rest-client.md

 The handler function may raise `IgnoreResponseException` to exit the pagination loop early.
 This is useful for the enpoints that return a 404 status code when there are no items to paginate.

-## Shortcut for Paginating API Responses
+## Shortcut for paginating API responses

-The `paginate()` helper function provides a shorthand for paginating API responses.
+The `paginate()` function provides a shorthand for paginating API responses.
 It takes the same parameters as the `RESTClient.paginate()` method but automatically creates a RESTClient instance with the specified base URL:

 ```py
 from dlt.sources.helpers.rest_client import paginate